bymarkone/journeyjournal/README.md

 > Imagine that you have a virtual notebook where you take notes of **everything** related to your professional journey: plans, goals, events, evidences, feedbacks, projects, statistics, realisations, etc. Then you send this information to a language processing tool, and, as a result, you can easily and graphically visualise your journey so far, track your progress and changes, share a snapshot and even prepare a report to show in a job review you will have soon.

 > How many of actually don't do that today using perhaps Evernote or Google Spreadsheets?
-The problem is, after some time and huge amount of information, manage all that, connect the dots, organise and easily build a report.
+The problem is, after some time and lots of information, to manage all that, connecting the dots, organising and easily building a report.

 > We want to use DSL's and language processing features to allow you to do that in a much more straightforward way